WPManageNinja/wpsocialninja-docs/guide/export-import/how-to-export-import-custom-reviews.md

 - Chat Widgets

-After selecting the data, pick the specific template you want to export.&nbsp;
+After selecting the data, pick the specific template you want to export.

 Please note that **Reviews** and **Testimonial** content will be exported in **CSV** format.
 Similarly, **Feed and Reviews Template**, **Notification Popup Template**, and **Chat Widget** will exported in **JSON** format.

 It's important to mention that when exporting the Feed and Reviews option, only the Template Settings of WP Social Ninja will be exported.
-The reviews themselves cannot be exported because they won't appear on another site during import.&nbsp;
+The reviews themselves cannot be exported because they won't appear on another site during import.

 This happens because the other site doesn't have the necessary authorization to display reviews from the platform.
 Not all platforms require this authorization, but platforms like Facebook, Instagram, TripAdvisor, and Yelp do require authorization.

 ![wpsocialninja export import 1](/guide/public/images/export-import/how-to-export-import-custom-reviews/WPSocialNinja-Export-Import-1-scaled.webp)

-## **Import**&nbsp;
+## **Import**

 To import data into WP Social Ninja, click on the **Import** option from the left sidebar.
 Then, choose the type of data you want to import from the dropdown menu.
 Next, click on the **Choose File** button to select the file from your local storage.

-Once you've selected the file, click on the **Import** button to upload it.&nbsp;
+Once you've selected the file, click on the **Import** button to upload it.

 One thing to keep in mind is that **Reviews and Testimonial** content will be imported in **CSV** format. **Feed and Reviews Template**, **Notification Popup Template**, and **Chat Widget** will be imported in **JSON** format.